Reo Brothers: Reo Brothers in Manila (November 2013 to present)

-After a week in Manila, they remembered the calling card given them by Fuentes during one of their gigs in Tacloban.
+After a week in Manila, they remembered the calling card given to them by Fuentes during one of their gigs in Tacloban.
 They successfully made contact and met up with Fuentes, who referred them to his friend Tom Banguis Jr., a businessman and band adviser.
 On November 26, 2013, at the InfinitiF, a professional band rehearsal studio in Makati, Banguis asked them to play three selections.
 After hearing the band play and sing, Banguis and his band ended up clapping.
 According to Banguis, they performed with polish and finesse normally associated only with mature, much-older professional bands.

 Banguis then called up Bobby Caparas, general manager of the Primos Cuisine and Lounge, and implored him to give these Tacloban boys a try, even if it was just for a meal and transport money.
 Caparas then booked a slot on Thursday, November 28.
 The audience was so impressed with their first gig that they did not want them to stop playing that night.
 The boys gladly obliged, perhaps overwhelmed by the crowd's appreciation.
 The Primos management then announced that the band would be back the following evening, Friday, November 29.
 The Friday evening crowd was just as enthusiastic and appreciative of the band, which played almost 3 hours of continuous music.
 Still, it was just a repeat of a "one-shot" performance.
-Primos then engaged the band to regular gigs on Tuesday evenings, which provided them needed exposure and financial stability in Manila, where they decided to stay while Tacloban was slowly rebuilding.
+Primos then engaged the band in regular gigs on Tuesday evenings, which provided them needed exposure and financial stability in Manila, where they decided to stay while Tacloban was slowly rebuilding.

 Banguis decided to share their story with the national television networks in the Philippines.
 ABS-CBN responded to his letter and wanted the band to appear on their annual Christmas celebration dubbed Kwento ng Pasko – Pag-asa at Pagbangon (Story of Christmas – Hope and Resurrection) on Tuesday, December 10, at Araneta Coliseum, which was aired on December 14–15.